Fammy/Deckbot/README.md

 	"DownloadReservationDataFrequency": 15, // Number of seconds to download new reservation data from Google Sheet

+	"BotStatusMessage": "", // Optional message to display at the beginning of messages.
+Limited to successful requests.

 	"MonitorSubreddit": false, // If true, monitors all subreddits the user/bot is subscribed to for authorized posts in `PostsToMonitor` below.
 More work, but will find all comments and not top-level comments.
 	"MonitorBotUserPosts": false, // Monitor all user/self posts by the bot "MonitorBotPrivateMessages": false, // Monitor bot's Private Messages